-Ok, let’s take their three to five year targets and try to estimate how much they could make, based on the unit economics they hope to achieve.
+Ok, let’s take their three to five-year targets and try to estimate how much they could make, based on the unit economics they hope to achieve.

-Quick refresher: They are aiming for a “return on homes sold before interest expense” of 4-5%.
+A quick refresher: They are aiming for a “return on homes sold before interest expense” of 4-5%.
 And an “adjusted EBITDA before adjacent opportunities” of 2-3%.

 And: In three to five years they hope to buy 5,000 homes per month or 60,000 per year.

 Stat: In 2018, the median price for single-family homes and condos was $255,000.

 Return on homes sold before interest expense (4-5% target)

 $255,000 x 4% = $10,200 per house x 60,000 houses = $612 million.